Neats29/neats29.github.io/source/_posts/personal-update.md

 I’m starting a newsletter called “Distilled” where I write about cool stuff I’m learning about, as well as new posts on the blog.
 I hope you enjoy it.

 # Personal Update
-I changed jobs recently and started working at [Echo Health](https://www.echo.co.uk/) this week.
+I changed jobs recently and started working at [Echo Health](https://www.echo.co.uk/) last week.
 Echo is a UK-based online pharmacy startup that delivers your prescriptions free of charge.
 It makes receiving ongoing medications particularly easy.
 At Echo, almost every process from ordering medications from the supplier to dispensing and delivery uses tech in one way or another.
 It’s a well orchestrated system and I am excited to start contributing to it.
 I’ll be using The [Go language](https://golang.org/) and [React.js](https://reactjs.org/) to do this.

 Before that I had a glorious time off, camping in [Wales, UK](https://en.wikipedia.org/wiki/Wales), reading, writing and accidentally attending a brilliant magic act by [Magical Bones](https://www.instagram.com/magicalbones/).
 I was reading and writing at the [Wellcome Collection](https://wellcomecollection.org/) in London and as I was leaving I learned that there was a special event themed around magic, so I decided to stay.